 IRS rules dictate what you can do with IRAs, and those rules allow only distributions from IRAs.
-These involve removing funds from a retirement account without putting them back quickly or moving them directly into another retirement account.
-It is generally irrevocable.
+They involve removing funds from a retirement account without putting them back quickly or moving them directly into another retirement account.
+Such a move is generally irrevocable.

-Many savers believe they can take loans from IRAs because you can borrow from other types of retirement accounts.
+Many savers believe that they can take loans from IRAs, because they can borrow from other types of retirement accounts.
 For example, some 401(k) plans allow loans, but IRAs do not, and they typically cannot be pledged as collateral when you apply for a loan.

 Alternatives to Borrowing Against Your IRA

 - 60-day rollover: You might be able to use your IRA assets for a short period by using a 60-day rollover.
 You must follow strict IRS rules, but this technique is similar to a short-term IRA loan.
 Note that since 2015, the IRS has limited the number of times you can do this to once every 12 months, so revisit the rules if it's something you have not done in a while.

 - Other retirement plans: You might have the option to borrow against balances in workplace retirement plans such as 401(k) plans.
-Your specific plan must allow loans, and you’re taking several risks when you borrow.
+Your specific plan must allow loans, and you take several risks when you borrow.
 In addition to raiding your savings, you’ll have to pay taxes and possibly penalties if you are not able to repay the loan.
 Consider what will happen if you change jobs before repaying in full.

-It might even be possible to move funds from an IRA into your 401k, increasing the amount of money you can borrow.
+It might even be possible to move funds from an IRA into your 401(k), thereby increasing the amount of money you can borrow.
 Work with your HR department, financial planner, and tax adviser to understand the pros and cons of that technique.